 This is the most popular and ancient race in which people celebrate the inauguration of the idol of Lord Krishna in Shri Krishna temple, situated in Ambalappuzha.
 The real beauty of this race lies in the decoration of the boats.
 The boat brim with colourful parasols, set about scrupulously by artists.
 This race is conducted in champakkulam in the month of July.

 In the honor of Subramanya Swami Temple, this race is held.
 It is the oldest of all the races.
 It takes place on Payippadlake in the month of September.
 The celebration takes place for 3 days.
-It is the most colourful and vibrant festival of Kerala.
-This festival is an elixir of natural beauty and unique culture of Kerala.
+It is the most colourful and vibrant festival in Kerala.
+This festival is an elixir of the natural beauty and the unique culture of Kerala.
 Watching the snake boat race is indeed a memory you’ll wish to remember for eternity.

 This race is the oldest boat race in Kerala, held during the month of August and September.
 The boats are propelled by the boisterous cheers of the crowd as they continue watching the race with great zeal.
-The boats are led by a soaring flag in front, well guarded by a bouquet of ornamental umbrellas.
+The boats are led by a soaring flag in front, as well as guarded by a bouquet of ornamental umbrellas.